 - Financial Investment on marketing and advertising

-- Fitness Equipment (weights, resistant bands, mats, stepper, exercise balls etc.)
+- Fitness Equipment (weights, resistance bands, mats, stepper, exercise balls, etc.)

 - Miscellaneous, such as clothes, shoes, music, water and first aid.

-- Learning to manage business – accounts, taxation, mileage and so on.
+- Learning to manage a business – accounts, taxation, mileage and so on.

 6. Marketing Your Business